 3. Giant Elephant Ear Plant

 This plant’s large leaves resemble the actual ears of an elephant.
 It needs plenty of water to grow properly, which is why it commonly grows in moist areas, and most gardeners love it although it does have a heavy requirement of water.
+Using tap water is fine as long as you purify it.

 It is possible to grow these plants all year round in the water, as their foliage is dark green and perfect as a ground cover that absorbs moisture.
 Nonetheless, they do not require any maintenance as they are easy to grow.